We Know Because We Go! | Book with a 5-Star Team,| Trusted by 10,000+ Divers

-Papua New Guinea, also called PNG, is THE scuba diving destination for anyone looking for pristine coral reefs, extremely rich marine life, and exotic culture in off-the-beath-path locations.
-PNG is no less beautiful topside with its lush tropical jungles and mountain ranges.
+Papua New Guinea, also called PNG, is THE scuba diving destination for anyone looking for pristine coral reefs, extremely rich marine life, and exotic culture in a completely off-the-beath-path location.

 Papua New Guinea is also famous for its indigenous cultures with over 800 languages and for having the largest area of intact rainforest outside the Amazon.
 If you ever decide to dive the PNG, including a land tour to see the local tribes is a MUST!